 My doctoral research focused on improving the accuracy and clinical reliability of organ-at-risk (OAR) segmentation for radiotherapy planning, particularly in the anatomically complex head and neck region.
 I investigated the potential and limitations of combining computed tomography (CT) and magnetic resonance (MR) data for this task, addressing challenges such as image registration, modality-specific artifacts, and clinical validation.
 As part of this work, we developed the HaN-Seg dataset - a public paired CT–MR dataset with expert annotations - and organized a computational challenge on multi-modal segmentation.
 We also designed in-house multi-modal models to explore the integration of CT and MR information.
 On the validation side, we conducted geometric, dosimetric, and psychometric analyses of organ-at-risk auto-segmentation and introduced MeshMetrics, a mesh-based implementation of distance-based metrics for 2D and 3D segmentation evaluation.

-Presented a poster, participated in lectures and coding tutorials on various topics including: Diffusion Models and Generative AI, Reasoning with Deep Learning, Bayesian Deep Learning, Deep Reinforcement Learning, Transformers, Self-Supervised Learning, Visual-Language Models, Geometric Deep Learning, Advanced Architectures, Robustness & Fairness, and Causality.
+Lectures and practicals on various topics: Diffusion Models and Generative AI, Reasoning with Deep Learning, Bayesian Deep Learning, Deep Reinforcement Learning, Transformers, Self-Supervised Learning, Visual-Language Models, Geometric Deep Learning, Advanced Architectures, Robustness & Fairness, and Causality.

 These sessions were led by some of the field’s leading experts, such as Alfredo Canziani, Sander Dieleman, Nenad Tomašev, Petar Veličković, Matko Bošnjak, Yee Whye Teh, Aleksandra Faust, Çağlar Gülçehre, Chris Dyer, Jovana Mitrović, Michael Bronstein, Razvan Pascanu, Martin Vechev, Ivana Malenica, and others.